 The nominated DSP and Deputy DSP must also attend the Council's DSP training prior to undertaking this role and undertake DSP refresher training every three years.
-In addition the DSP should consider specialist training e.g. Team Teach, WRAP training (this is not an exhaustive list).
-A record of all staff training must be held by Birchgrove Primary School.
+In addition, the DSP should consider specialist training e.g. Team Teach, WRAP training (this is not an exhaustive list).
+A record of all staff training must be held by the school.